Admission Detail

 • All payments made by Indian nationals must be accompanied by the Permanent Account Number (PAN) of the payee, without which fees will not be accepted.

-• The Semester 1 installment includes a security deposit.
-This is non-interest bearing and refundable on program completion or withdrawal, subject to deductions.
+• The Semester 1 instalment includes security deposit.
+This is non-interest bearing and refundable on program completion or withdrawal, subject to deductions, if any.

 • The ‘Acceptance’ payment is payable within two weeks of being accepted into a program.
 If a student is accepted within two weeks of program commencement, then it is payable on registration day.

 • The ‘Acceptance’ payment is non-refundable, although it can be carried forward for a maximum of 2 intakes, subject to management approval.
 The Fee policy applicable to students who push forward their admission will be the one that is active when the student does join the program.
-WWI refunds the ‘Acceptance’ installment to students only in case they withdraw under exceptional circumstances 45 days before program commencement.
-An amount of Rs 75,000/- (+ taxes as applicable) will be retained by WWI as Application processing & Admission Costs.
+WWI refunds the ‘Acceptance’ instalment to students only in case they withdraw under exceptional circumstances involving health issues or ineligibility to join said program.
+An amount of Rs 50,000/- (+ taxes as applicable) will be retained by WWI as Application processing & Admission Costs.

 • If a student changes specialisation mid-program from a program with a higher fee to a program with a lower fee, no refunds will be made retrospectively for fee differences, if any in the Semesters already completed, and, irrespective of such differences, fees payable for future Semesters have to be paid as per the fee policy.